spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration/35-installer-reference.md

 ## Tags

-You can assign tags to the Edge host by specifying tags manually in the configuration file by providing a tags object.
+You can assign tags to the Edge host by specifying tags manually in the configuration file.
 The tags object accepts key-value pairs.
-The following example shows how to assign tags to the Edge host.
+The following example shows how to assign tags manually to the Edge host.

 <br />